Welcome to my website.

 Garry Winnogrand said that “great photography is always on the edge of failure”, while Dorothea Lange said “a great photograph is one that fully expresses how one feels, in the deepest sense about what is being photographed”.

-In the summer of 2025, I was a founding member of Warwickshire Photogrtaphers Collective.
-The aim is to support local community groups to amplify their voices and celebrate stories through photography.
-We currently have a number of projects in train.
+In the summer of 2025, I was a founding member of Warwickshire Photographers’ Collective, with the aim being to support local community groups to amplify their voices and celebrate stories through photography.
+We currently have a number of projects we are working on.

 Constantine Manos said “it’s easy to take good pictures, difficult to take very good pictures and almost impossible to take great pictures”.
 I’m continually learning, with the aspiration of one day taking a great picture.

-Whether in the energy of the street or in the stillness of a long exposure, my aim is to take pictures that invite you to look again….and again.
+Whether in the energy of the street or in the stillness of a long exposure, or the countryside, my aim is to take pictures that invite you to look again….and again.

 We are all constantly looking for inspiration, but the most important thing is to keep practising and taking pictures.
 I hope that you enjoy looking at mine.